|Type of tour:||Self-guided|

 Nearest train station: Segovia, Spain

 To get to Segovia, you can take an train from Madrid, which costs about €9 and takes 25 minutes.
 From the train station, you can take a taxi to the start hotel.
-Or you can book (in advance at time of booking) the local tour company's transfer from Madrid to Segovia for €130 per person.
+Or you can book (in advance at time of booking) the local tour company's transfer from Madrid to Segovia for €130 per taxi.

 Nearest airport: Madrid, Spain